terrisgit/K-9ModernCppStarter/README.md

 # Origin

-This project is derived from the [Abseil Bazel QuickStart](https://abseil.io/docs/cpp/quickstart).
+This project was created by following the [Abseil Bazel QuickStart](https://abseil.io/docs/cpp/quickstart) in March 2019.

 # License